vyom-kavishwar/vyom-kavishwar.github.io/_posts/2019-10-25-transformers.markdown

 * To come up with the most efficient set of "word pieces", they use the Byte Pair Encoding algorithm, adapted for word segmentation using the same method as in "*Neural Machine Translation of Rare Words with Subword Units*" [[12]](https://www.aclweb.org/anthology/P16-1162.pdf); this works by iteratively merging the most common pair of "bytes" (in this case, n-grams) in a corpus into one "byte"/symbol, which is later used to encode and decode the input text.

-* Both the source and target languages (in the NMT case) use the same *shared wordpiece*, making it easier to directly copy rare words/numbers from the source to the target representation.
+* Both the source and target languages (in the NMT case) use the same *shared set of wordpieces*, making it easier to directly copy rare words/numbers from the source to the target representation.
 As seen in the diagrams above, they also use some tricks, such as a special start of word symbol "**_**", to help reverse the tokenization.

 * WordPiece itself is Google-internal only, but they have also released SentencePiece [[13]](https://github.com/google/sentencepiece), a similar tokenizer/de-tokenizer that uses many of the same techniques; if you want to train your own model, that might be a good place to start.